veewee/xml/docs/dom.md

 #### xml_file_loader

-Loads a XML document from a file.
+Loads an XML document from a file.

 ```php
 use VeeWee\Xml\Dom\Document;